internetarchive/openlibrary/Readme.md

 ##### For Windows Users Only

-1. Before proceeding further, kindly make sure to set the line endings to type `input` by executing below command:
+1. Before proceeding further, kindly make sure to set the line endings to type `input` by executing the below command:

 ```bash
 # Configure Git on Windows to properly handle line endings so Git will convert CRLF to LF on commit